-9. Heat Transfer -- Know and understand the difference between the 3 modes of heat transfer: convection, conduction, & radiation.
+- 9. Heat Transfer -- Know and understand the difference between the 3 modes of heat transfer: convection, conduction, & radiation.
 Specific Hint: Know in what way -- if at all -- matter is involved in each one of these forms of heat transfer.
-(If it helps you on this one, review the Heat Transfer Rap video, linked below).

-10. Laws of Motion -- If the laws are stated for you, could you recognize an application of each?
-(The Laws are stated on pp 48-49 of Class Notes) Specific Hint: Could you relate the concepts of INERTIA and MOMENTUM to the fuel energy needs of econo-cars vs. large trucks/SUVs?
-Could you tie concepts about laws of motion to the concepts illustrated in the "Understanding Car Crashes" video?
+(If it helps you on this one, review the Heat Transfer Rap video, linked below). - 10.
+Energy Transformations and Energy Efficiency / Laws of Motion- Understand how to read and interpret energy flow diagrams like those on pp 43 -45.
+Specific Hint: Can you reason your way through the Self Check questions Q1-Q3 in the middle of p 44?
+Could you label the pipes properly in a flow diagram like that on the bottom of p 44? - -- If the Laws of Motion are stated for you, could you recognize an application of each?
+(The Laws are stated on pp 46 of Class Notes) Could you relate the concepts of INERTIA and MOMENTUM to fuel efficiency issue?